Brain Morphology Normative modelling platform for abnormality and Centile estimation: Brain MoNoCle: Discussion

-\textit{Methodological advance:} Our normative models and web platform is an addition to existing free toolboxes for modelling cortical morphometry \cite{Rutherford2023, Bethlehem2021, Ge2024}.
+\textit{Methodological advance:} Our normative models and web platform is an addition to existing free toolboxes for modelling cortical morphometry \parencite{Rutherford2023, Bethlehem2021, Ge2024, Manjón2016, attye2024}.
 Brain MoNoCle, however, differs to all of these in some ways, including: No requirement for any coding or running scripts from the user; no need to download software; outputs include group-level analysis compared to controls as well as individual abnormalities as z-scores and centiles; analysis is on full hemispheres and regions; and outputs are visualised in plots and available as tables of z-scores and centiles.
 There are differences in the underlying models as well.
-For example, our model harmonises scanning site effects for mean and variance, avoiding separate steps as found in Combat \cite{Johnson2007}, which makes separate assumptions; information is pooled from the male and female populations to directly estimate sex covariate effects; and we use flexible smooth terms for age effects and explicitly model skew and kurtosis with GAMLSS.
+For example, our model harmonises scanning site effects for mean and variance, avoiding separate steps as found in Combat \parencite{Johnson2007}, which makes separate assumptions.
+Specifically, Combat assumes that after removing covariate effects on the mean, the data is normally distributed, and site effects on mean and variance are estimated based on this assumption.
+However, this is often not the case, since data may follow a non-normal distribution with higher distribution parameters of skew and kurtosis also depending on covariates.
+Further, in our model information is pooled from the male and female populations to directly estimate sex covariate effects; and we use flexible smooth terms for age effects and explicitly model skew and kurtosis with GAMLSS.
 Lastly, our web platform includes normative models of a range of metrics, including traditional measures like thickness, volume, and pial surface area, but also independent morphometrics which account for the covariance of those measures.